petrbouchal/statnipokladna/README.md

 See also [Background information](#background-information) below.

-## How does this compare to the [official analytical interface](http://monitor.statnipokladna.cz/)?
+## How does this compare to the [official analytical interface](https://monitor.statnipokladna.cz/)?

 - no limit on the number of data points
 - no limits on the number of organisations, unlike the official interface which forces you to use a filter on some tables
 - different reports (local gov, central gov…) in one place in consistent form
 - much faster for analysis (the current version of the online interface takes long to render)
 - reproducible!!!
 While the online interface provides a permanent link to your analysis, this must be copied manually and does not necessarily provide an easily legible overview of how the analysis was produced (filters, columns etc.)
--   no need for the web =&gt; excel =&gt; R dance
+- no need for the web =\> excel =\> R dance
 - drawback: for some reports, the data is published in different forms for different time periods (pre- and post-2015)
 - drawback: consolidation must be done manually

 ### Future development